acacheung/moonshine-cms/src/pages/menu/weekend-brunch.md

         price: MKT
         title: 'Grass-fed Beef Burger '
       - description: >-
-          March 2021: "St. Patrick's Day Burger" Topped with Green Chive Mashed Potatoes, Guinness Gravy, Melted Orange Cheddar & Rustic Grilled Tomato.
+          April 2021: Don't Be A Jerk Burger" Topped with  Jamaican Inspired Habanero Jerk Rub, Pineapple-Black Bean Salsa, Crispy Plantain Chips & Citrus Aioli. (**As always, can be made with our award winning Mushroom Tofu patty! ) Served with your choice of side.
 Served with shoestring French fries. (**As always, can be made with our award-winning Mushroom Tofu patty! )
         price: '23'
         title: 'Make Your Burger a VIP Burger of the Month '
       - description: >-